WebAssembly/exception-handling/document/core/binary/types.rst

      \hex{00}~~ft{:}\Bfunctype &\Rightarrow& ft \\
    \end{array}

-The |Bfunctype| of a tag must have an empty result, and it is used to characterise exceptions.
+The |Bfunctype| of a tag is used to characterise exceptions.
 The :math:`\hex{00}` bit signifies an exception and is currently the only allowed value.

 .. note::